 COVID-19 and Title IX Response

-Portland State University is committed to supporting students’ safe access to their education.
+Portland State University is committed to supporting students’ safe access to their education, and employees to their work environment.
 Sexual assault, sexual/gender-based harassment, dating violence, domestic violence and stalking are all prohibited at PSU.
 Students have many options for accessing support, both on and off campus.

 Title IX of the Education Amendments Act of 1972 states:

-Title IX and PSU address sex/gender/gender idenity/sexual orientation discrimination, in admissions, academics, scholarships, athletics,hiring, promotion or any program or activities of the University.
+Title IX and PSU address sex/gender/gender identity/sexual orientation discrimination, in admissions, academics, scholarships, athletics, hiring, promotion or any program or activities of the University.

 Oregon State Law